2concrete/2concrete/README.md

 ### 🛠️ My Goals

-- 🔨 Build fun, responsive websites and useful IOS applications
+- 🔨 Build fun, responsive websites
 - 🎓 Get into Curtin and grow as a dev
 - 📈 Code consistently